-The Working Group will also organise a series of presentations in connection with its regular Member & NGA conference calls which will enable members to share experiences of recent unilateral conduct cases from their jurisdictions.
+The Working Group will also organise a series of presentations in connection with its regular Member & NGA conference calls which will enable members to share: (i) experiences of recent unilateral conduct cases from their jurisdictions, (i) implementation stories related to how agencies conform their law and practice to ICN standards.
 This project is pursuant to the long-term strategic goals of the Working Group to promote greater convergence and increase understanding regarding differences in standards in relation to unilateral conduct and vertical restraints and online platforms, facilitate discussion and enhance cooperation, and expand participation by Members and NGAs.
+In this regard, the self assessment tool to be developed in 2018-2019 (see above) will be a key tool for promoting convergence and mutual understanding and activities, such as teleseminars for sharing experiences and implementing stories, will be also considered in liaison with the Promotion and Implementation Team (P&I).

 The Working Group will coordinate with the ICN Training On Demand Working Group in defining appropriate topics for new ICN Training On Demand modules, pursuant to the long-term strategic goals of the Working Group.
-In the event that new modules are identified for 2017-2018, the Working Group will assist the ICN Training On Demand Working Group in the planning and production of these.
+In the event that new modules are identified for 2018-2019, the Working Group will assist the ICN Training On Demand Working Group in the planning and production of these.

-c.
-Enhance communication among Members
+(3) Enhance communication among Members

 The Working Group will schedule regular communications between members and seek ways to make written information available to members related to the cases presented during the teleseminar series on recent unilateral conduct cases, with the long-term aim of starting an online case log of unilateral conduct cases to facilitate informal cooperation between member agencies.
 The Group will also make particular efforts to enhance inclusiveness and engage with members from new and developing country agencies.
 Efforts will be made to help officials from these agencies participate more fully in member calls and teleseminars.
 The Working Group will continue to host member calls at Asia-Pacific friendly times and will explore hosting member calls or teleseminars in languages other than English.